DSC-Capstone/dsc-capstone.github.io/assignments/quarter-2-checkpoints.md

 The visual presentation checkpoint requires you to write the technical scaffolding for your visual output.

-If you are creating a blog or presenting material on a webpage, you
-must:
+You must:
-1. Create a live webpage that contains a skeleton/outline of your project webpage.
+1. Create a live static webpage that contains a skeleton/outline of your project webpage.
 It should contain titles and headers, but does not need to contain content (i.e. you should put thought into how your webpage is organized).